mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-2.md

 \end{figure}

-You are all done with your 2D linear-elasticty simulation.
+You are all done with your 2D linear-elasticity simulation.